gan-of-culture/get-sauce/README.md

 *you need a login for this site.
 You can supply it via the parameters -un and -up

-If your site is not listed - you can still try to use the universal downloader This works really good for the pitures of hanime.tv.
+If your site is not listed - you can still try to use the universal downloader.

 ## TODO's